adammlogan/hilbert-modular-threefolds/README.md

 to refer to the correct path on your system.

-We briefly describe the individual files in the package.
+We briefly describe the individual files of Magma code in the package.
 Each file begins with a brief listing of functions intended for users.

 algorithms.mag      Functions that implement each of the numbered algorithms in the paper. <br>
 cq-defect.mag       Functions to calculate defects of cyclic quotient singularities. <br>